Experiment

 Testing the Standard Model with CEνNS

 The study of the CEvNS process is a powerful probe for new physics searches.
-Indeed, recent theoretical and phenomelogical studies have found that any deviations from the Standard Model arising from a highly precise measurement of the CEvNS process at the lowest energies could lead to a myriad of exotic scenarios.
-These include for instance the existence of new mediators, that could be related to the long lasting Dark Matter problem, and the possibility of Non Standard Interactions that would dramatically affect our understanding of the electroweak sector.
-To that end, the Ricochet experiment aims at lowering the detection threshold of the CEνNS process detection with a large signal-to-background ratio, thanks to its unique particle identification capability, to test such extensions of the Standard Model.
+Recent theoretical and phenomenological studies have found that any deviations from the Standard Model arising from a highly precise measurement of the CEvNS process at the lowest energies could lead to a myriad of exotic scenarios.
+These include the existence of new mediators which could be related to the long lasting Dark Matter question, and the possibility of Non Standard Interactions that would significantly affect our understanding of the electroweak sector.
+To that end, the Ricochet experiment aims at lowering the detection threshold of the CEνNS process with a large signal-to-background ratio, enabled by its unique particle identification capability.

-The Ricochet experiment is located at the Laue-Langevin Institute, holding the only nuclear reactor in France entirely dedicated to scientific research.
+The Ricochet experiment is located at the Institut Laue-Langevin , holding the only nuclear reactor in France entirely dedicated to scientific research.

-The H7 site, where the Ricochet experiment is located, starts at about 8 m from the ILL reactor core that provides a nominal nuclear power of 58.3 MW, leading to a neutrino flux at the Ricochet detectors 8.8 m from the reactor core of about 1.2×10¹² cm⁻²s⁻¹.
-The reactor is operated in cycles of typically 50 days’ duration with reactor-off periods sufficiently long to measure reactor-independent backgrounds, such as internal radioactivity or cosmogenic induced backgrounds, with high statistics.
+The Ricochet detector payload is located in the H7, just 8.8 m away from the ILL reactor core that provides a nominal nuclear power of 58.3 MW and provides a neutrino flux of about 1.2×10¹² cm⁻²s⁻¹.
+The reactor is operated in 50 day cycles with reactor-off periods sufficiently long to measure reactor-independent backgrounds, such as internal radioactivity or cosmogenic induced backgrounds, with high statistics.
 The available space is about 3 m wide, 6 m long and 3.5 m high.
-It is located below a water channel providing about 15 m water equivalent (m.w.e.) against cosmic radiations.
+It is located below a water channel providing about 15 m water equivalent against cosmic radiations.
 It is not fed by a neutron beam and is well-shielded against irradiation from the reactor and neighboring instruments (IN20 and D19).
-The ILL is not new in the field of neutrino physics since a 1st experiment was started in 1976 (with the Nobel prize winner, Mössbauer R.L., being part of the team 1.
-More recently the experiment STEREO proved that the sterile neutrino, postulated to address the problem of a neutrino deficit in some circumstances, is highly unlikely to exist 2.
+The ILL is not new in the field of neutrino physics since a 1st experiment was started in 1976 (with the Nobel prize winner, Mössbauer R.L., being part of the team) [1].
+More recently the experiment STEREO proved that the sterile neutrino, postulated to address the problem of a neutrino deficit in some circumstances, is highly unlikely to exist [2].

 The Ricochet experimental setup